nerc-project/nerc-docs/docs/get-started/best-practices/best-practices-for-harvard.md

 ## Host Protection

-The primary focus of this guide is to provide you with security essentials that we both support and that you can implement with little effort.
+The primary focus of this guide is to provide you with security essentials that we support and that you can implement with little effort.

 ### Endpoint Protection